-- 6.23 Bakewell is located within a Conservation Area and the Peak District National Park and many buildings are listed and have historic and architectural merit.
+Many buildings are listed and have historic and architectural merit.
 The visual quality of the centre is very good as a result.
-This is enhanced by attractive features such as the River Wyre which runs through the eastern edge of the centre. - 6.24 The centre also has a number of seating areas and pedestrian friendly zones.
+This is enhanced by attractive features such as the River Wye which runs through the eastern edge of the centre. - 6.24 The centre also has a number of seating areas and pedestrian friendly zones.
 This includes a seating area next to the River Wye.
-Overall, the centre is very well kempt with no litter or graffiti.
+Overall, the centre is very well kept with no litter or graffiti.